 Buy a Hand Brace

-When combined with auger bits (see below) a “brace” is used to bore holes into wood for various purposes, including for pegging joints and boring holes for mortises.
+When combined with auger bits a “brace” is used to bore holes into wood for various purposes, including for pegging joints and boring holes for mortises.

-You can find really old braces with a simple thumb screw (above) or braces with a chuck and ratcheting mechanism (below).
-The ratcheting mechanism is especially handy for drilling in corners where you can’t rotate 360 degrees.
+You can find really old braces with a simple thumb screw (above) or braces with a ratcheting mechanism (below).
+The ratcheting mechanism is especially handy for boring in corners where you can’t rotate 360 degrees.
 But that isn’t a situation that I’ve run into very often, so don’t specifically look for a brace with a ratcheting mechanism.
 However, I find that most braces have a ratcheting mechanism.

 What is the “sweep” of a Hand Brace drill?